Recap / Glee S 1 E 14 Hell-O

-The episode begins with the opening bars of "Don't Rain on My Parade," with a beaming Rachel walking inside McKinley and telling Mercedes and Kurt that since they won Sectionals, it's a new page in the book for them - the whole school looks at them differently, and they aren't "losers" anymore!
+Proper business begins with the opening bars of "Don't Rain on My Parade," a beaming Rachel walking inside McKinley and telling Mercedes and Kurt that since they won Sectionals, it's a new page in the book for them - the whole school looks at them differently, and they aren't "losers" anymore...

-and their triple slushie attacks to the face.
+and the triple slushie.
 "Welcome to loser town, population you

 ," calls a grinning Azimio.

 a coach anymore, do they?
-Whoops, turns out they still do - as explained later, Sue slipped Figgins a date rape
+Whoops, turns out they still do - as explained later, the Tracksuit Despot, having time to prepare her revenge, slipped Figgins a date rape

 drug and took blackmail